-For you and me Wallingford’s appeal comes from its abundant nature, and rural businesses like two award-winning vineyards, a cider mill and a beloved farm stand.
+For you and me Wallingford’s appeal comes from its abundant nature and rural businesses.
+There are two award-winning vineyards, as well as a cider mill and a beloved farm stand.

-Spectacular natural landforms dot the horizon to the east and west on the basalt Metacomet Ridge, and you can hike along this fault via the Mattabesett Trail, rewarding you with views for miles from this natural ledge.
+Spectacular natural landforms dot the horizon to the east and west on the basalt Metacomet Ridge.
+You can hike along this fault via the Mattabesett Trail, rewarding you with views for miles from this natural ledge.

-The Toyota Oakdale Theater brings in audiences from across central Connecticut, while Trail of Terror is a famous Halloween attraction in October with amazing production values.
+The Toyota Oakdale Theater brings in audiences from across central Connecticut.
+Meanwhile Trail of Terror is a regional Halloween institution in October with amazing production values.

 Let’s explore the best things to do in Wallingford: